AutoViML/featurewiz/README.md

 **Return values**
 -   `Output`: Output is always a tuple.
 We can call our outputs in that tuple: out1 and out2.
 -   `out1` and `out2`: If you sent in just one dataframe or filename as input, you will get:
-- 1. `features`: It will be a list (of selected features)
+- 1. `features`: It will be a list (of selected features) and
 - 2. `trainm`: It will be a dataframe (if you sent in a file or dataname as input)
 -   `out1` and `out2`: If you sent in two files or dataframes (train and test), you will get:
-- 1. `trainm`: a modified train dataframe modified with engineered and selected features from dataname.
+- 1. `trainm`: a modified train dataframe with engineered and selected features from dataname and
-- 2. `testm`: a modified test dataframe modified with engineered and selected features from test_data
+- 2. `testm`: a modified test dataframe with engineered and selected features from test_data.

 ## Maintainers